js-ojus/flow/README.md

 ### What `flow` is not

 `flow` is a library, not a full-stack solution.
 Accordingly, it cannot be downloaded and deployed as a reday-to-use service.
-It has to used by an application that programs workflow definitions and processing.
+It has to be used by an application that programs workflow definitions and processing.
 The only "programming in the small" language supported is Go!
 Of course, you could employ `flow` in a microservice architecture by wrapping it in a thin service.
 That can enable you to use your favourite programming language to drive `flow`.

 ### Express non-goals